Skip to main content

 Frequently Asked Questions

-Perilous Warp is a shooter game with science fiction theme.
+Perilous Warp is a shooter game with violence and science fiction themes.
+Common tags for Perilous Warp include first-person, indie, aliens, retro, combat and others.

 Perilous Warp is available on PC, Mac OS, Windows and Linux.